liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migrated-flows.md

 - m365initiative-migratetom365
 ms.custom:
 ms.assetid:
-description: "Learn about how workflows will be structured when migrating from SharePoint Server to Power Automate using SPMT."
+description: "Learn about how workflows are structured when migrating from SharePoint Server to Power Automate using SPMT."
 ---

 # Migrated flow structure for SharePoint 2010 out of the box (OOTB) workflows